jakobib/digitalarchives2021/slides.md

 ## Summary

+* identifiers
+    * artificial names for things
-* identifiers: it's all about explicit identity
+    * it's all about explicit identity

-* ...
+* authority files organize identifiers

+* data from diverse sources can be connected as linked open data\
+  (with URIs, open license, standard formats...)

+* Reality is complicated, data helps to simplify